 Even though the equity researcher works with a team, he/she often needs to think independently, be accountable and take self-motivated initiatives.

 The researcher has to analyze and solve complex problems.

 It is also an equity research skill to be an active learner.

 Learning isn’t static here.
 There is a high learning curve because new information keeps coming in and they impact current and future situations and decisions.

 The equity researcher needs to assess and monitor performance, take corrective actions and initiate improvements in the working process.
-Sometimes the researcher is required to setup a system to record and analyse performances.
+Sometimes the researcher is required to set up a system to record and analyze performances.
 The person-in-charge has to determine the working conditions of the research system and its impact on the working environment.